openhive-network/devportal/_tutorials-javascript/stream_blockchain_transactions.md

 ---
 title: 'JS: Stream Blockchain Transactions'
 position: 13
-description: "_By the end of this tutorial you should know how to stream transactions and blocks from Steem blockchain._"
+description: "_By the end of this tutorial you should know how to stream transactions and blocks from Hive blockchain._"
 layout: full
 canonical_url: stream_blockchain_transactions.html
 ---